timhyson/gatsby-raccoon-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: WELCOME TO THE EVENTS RACCOON
-image: /img/home-jumbotron.jpg
+image: /img/raccoon_hero.jpg
-heading: Great coffee with a conscience
+heading: Great coffee with a conscie
-subheading: Support sustainable farming while enjoying a cup
+subheading: A unique Events Management Agency providing a personal, dedicated and bespoke full-service event solution.
 mainpitch:
-  title: Why Kaldi
+  title: We've got what you need!
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    We go above and beyond to understand your requirements and use our vast industry understanding, insight into the market and first-hand experience to bring your event to life.

-description: >-
+    With a passion to succeed and a desire to stand out in the crowd we bring you personality, confidence, fun and professionalism all hand-delivered in a transparent solution.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png